There’s this really popular quote Christians use. It’s attributed to St. Francis of Assisi, but we’ve no evidence he ever said it. Kinda like

 Part of the reason this phony-baloney “St. Francis” quote is so popular, is there are a lot of Christians who really don’t wanna use words to preach the gospel.
 For various reasons.

-Sometimes it’s because they don’t feel they can communicate the gospel articulately enough.
+Sometimes it’s because they don’t feel they can articulate the gospel well enough.
 They’re afraid they’re gonna share it wrong, or get some details wrong, or otherwise mangle the message.
 And okay, if that’s your worry, relax!
-Take them to somebody who communicates the gospel right.
-Give them
+Take people to someone who communicates the gospel right:

 But often it’s because they don’t wanna communicate the gospel.
 They feel unworthy, incapable, or think of themselves as lousy examples of a Christian.
 They feel uncomfortable with other people, and just want to stand back and quietly, unobtrusively do good deeds.
 They wanna be behind-the-scenes Christians, who support the gospel rather than preaching it.

-When we’re fearful and introverted, and hesitant to share Jesus for any number of reasons, we gotta learn to conquer those fears.
-We gotta learn to love people so much, those fears get eliminated.
+When we’re fearful and introverted, and hesitant to share Jesus for any number of reasons, we gotta learn to conquer these fears.
+We gotta learn to love people so much, these fears get eliminated.

 Because anybody can give away food and water, and care for the needy.
 Lots of people do!
 Lots of pagans do.
 Other religions do good deeds, because they do believe they’re saved by good karma.
 So just doing good deeds and nothing more isn’t gonna proclaim God’s love, and point to Jesus, unless we say so.
 The good deeds have to work hand-in-hand with the message.
 Use words.